olegzzz/bom-search-maven-plugin/README.md

 ## Motivation

 Often times a project of decent size contains multiple dependencies that share same group.
-MOre often than not those dependencies managed via a common version hardcoded into project properties.
+More often than not those dependencies managed via a common version hardcoded into project properties.
 Sometimes dependency management used.
 In any case, it would greatly simplify dependency management if one single BOM file can be referenced to make sure all related dependencies have specific version.